Build a Homelab server using an old laptop

 利用旧笔记本打造家用Homelab服务器

-I have an old laptop from 10 years ago that has been idle for several years.
-I recently tidied it up and modified it, deploying a Proxmox environment on the bare metal to turn it into a simple home Homelab server.
+I have a 10-year-old laptop that has been idle for several years.
+Recently, I tidied it up and refurbished it, deploying a Proxmox environment directly on the machine to turn it into a simple home Homelab server.

-It runs Ubuntu and FnOS virtual machines, and with intranet penetration, it can be used as a long-term online VPS, or a NAS system can be deployed to back up files and pictures.
+It runs Ubuntu and FnOS virtual machines, and with intranet penetration, it can be used as a long-term online VPS or to deploy a NAS system for backing up files and photos.

-This article will introduce the complete deployment solution of PVE + virtual machine + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services to public domain name access.
+This article will introduce the complete deployment solution for PVE + Virtual Machines + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services to a public domain name for access.

 Foreword

 Proxmox Virtual Environment (PVE) is an open-source virtualization platform based on KVM.
-The latest version is 9.1, built on Debian13, and it is a relatively active and free virtualization platform with a good community.
+The latest version is 9.1, built on Debian 13, and it is a free virtualization platform with a relatively active community.

-The reason for not choosing to directly install the corresponding system on the bare metal is that having a virtualization platform at the bottom layer allows for convenient management, switching, and parallel execution of systems (of course, depending on the performance of the old laptop, it’s not possible to run too many in parallel).
-If a virtual machine system crashes, you can directly delete and recreate it or restore a snapshot in PVE, which is very convenient.
-It also allows me to test which NAS system is good to use at will.
+The reason for not choosing to directly install the corresponding system on the bare metal is that having a virtualization platform at the bottom layer allows for easier management, switching, and parallel execution of systems (of course, depending on the old laptop’s performance, too many cannot run in parallel).
+If a virtual machine system crashes, you can simply delete and rebuild it or restore a snapshot in PVE, which is very convenient.
+It also allows me to freely test which NAS system is better.

-Moreover, enabling hardware support for virtualization does not cause much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough to virtual machines can be configured to further reduce loss.
+Moreover, enabling hardware virtualization support does not incur much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough to virtual machines can be configured to further reduce loss.

 Hardware Modification

-My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8G DDR4 memory, and a 500G HDD.
-In terms of expandability, it only has one SATA interface, which is occupied by the HDD, and a CD/DVD drive.
+My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8G DDR4 RAM, and a 500G HDD.
+In terms of expandability, it only has one SATA interface, occupied by the HDD, and an optical drive.
 It’s not possible to directly insert two hard drives.

-Although it only has 8G of memory, the current memory market is extremely exaggerated, and I don’t plan to expand its memory.
-8G of memory is enough for the services I want to run, and I also added an additional 8G Swap space for PVE.
+Although it only has 8G of RAM, the current memory market is extremely exaggerated, and I don’t plan to expand its memory.
+The 8G of RAM is sufficient for the services I want to run, and I’ve also added an additional 8G of Swap space for PVE.

-It’s already 2025.
-The original HDD had Win10 installed on it, and it took several minutes from booting up to being operable, which made me doubt my life choices.
-So the first step is definitely to replace it with an SSD.
-The CD/DVD drive is also useless, so it can be removed, and a hard drive caddy adapter for a 2.5-inch SATA drive can be bought for a few to a dozen yuan.
+It’s 2025 now.
+The original HDD had Win10 installed, and it took several minutes from boot to operation, making me question life.
+So, the first step must be to replace it with an SSD.
+The optical drive is also useless, so I can remove the optical drive bay and buy a hard drive caddy to convert it to a 2.5-inch SATA, which costs only a few to a dozen yuan.

-Additionally, I happened to have a 256G M2 NGFF SSD, which could be used to install the system, but since the laptop doesn’t have this interface, it cannot be installed directly.
-I needed to buy an M2 NGFF to 2.5-inch SATA hard drive enclosure.
+Additionally, I happened to have a 256G M2 NGFF SSD, which could be used to install the system.
+However, since the laptop doesn’t have this interface, it cannot be directly installed.
+I also needed to buy an M2 NGFF to 2.5-inch SATA hard drive enclosure.

-Then, insert it into the CD/DVD drive bay.
+Then, insert it into the optical drive bay.
 The original SATA port can be used for a separate hard drive.

 Network Card Upgrade

-This laptop’s built-in network card is Qualcomm QCNFA435, a mid-to-low-end network card configuration that only supports Wifi5, with 1x1 MIMO, and a maximum transmission speed of only 433Mbps.
+This laptop’s built-in network card is Qualcomm QCNFA435, a mid-to-low-end configuration that only supports Wifi5 and 1x1 MIMO, with a maximum transfer speed of only 433Mbps.

-This specification can’t fully utilize the bandwidth now; it’s like an old ox pulling a broken cart.
+This specification can no longer fully utilize bandwidth; it’s like an old ox pulling a broken cart.

 1